oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     ^[0-9a-fA-F]{64,}$

-The Value of the cryptographic hash attribute contains the cryptographic hash value.
+The Value of the cryptographic hash attribute contains the cryptographic hash value in hexadecimal representation.

 Examples: